Italian Honeymoon Amid the Coronavirus Outbreak-Day 1

 Our tour started in the welcoming area.
 Despite Covid, it was busy.
 Fortunately, our guide knew the ropes (as well as the guards and staff) and we were fast-tracked through the throngs waiting for tickets and clearing security.
 We were also informed by our guide that Pope Francis was ill, suffering from the flu.
 I was saddened to hear that.

 I am a bit of an enigma, religiously speaking.
 I was raised Christian.
 However, in 2003, my youngest son and I finalized our conversion to Judaism.
-Since, I have evolved to see what we describe as “god” to be more of a loving, creative energy in the universe and since energy is nothing more than an infinite number of arrangements of atoms and sub-atomic particle, I see how Eastern faiths often recognize the god in others.
+Since, I have evolved to see what we describe as “god” to be more of a loving, creative energy in the universe and since energy is nothing more than an infinite number of arrangements of atoms and sub-atomic particle, I see how Eastern faiths often recognize the god in others and how all is interconnected.

 Also, as I have aged, I am more spiritual, though not necessarily religious, though I do observe my Judaic traditions and observations.
 In viewing the art of this period, I am convinced that the halos around the heads of saints were the artists’ attempt to create what we identify as an aura.
 The white or clear aura is that of the soaring spirit, of humans that have a unique life path and make a difference in the world.
 It can be used for healing.
 Considered a highly evolved color, it is believed it denotes a high level of consciousness, pure intention, and a search for things of greatest worth (not material things).
 Yet, I digress.